Once beautiful, sprawling signs of wealth, these abandoned mansions are eerie in their emptiness. Here's how they ended up that way.

 Los Feliz Mansion

-The story goes that this abandoned mansion atop a hill was the home of Dr. Harold Perelson, his wife and his three children.
-As a respected doctor in the late 1950s, Perelson shocked the city and, to an extent, the world when he suddenly brutally murdered his wife with a ball-peen hammer in her sleep.
+There’s a spooky place in every state, and California is no exception.
+On the state’s most-haunted list: the Los Feliz Mansion.
+As the story goes, this abandoned mansion atop a hill was the home of Dr. Harold Perelson, his wife and his three children.
+As a respected doctor in the late 1950s, Perelson shocked the city and, to an extent, the world when he suddenly brutally murdered his wife in her sleep with a ball-peen hammer.
 After attempting the same cruel act with his young daughter, he ended his own life by drinking acid and taking tranquilizer pills.
-Many have speculated about his causes and the “hauntings” of the mansion thereafter, though it was purchased and sold multiple times over the following 60 years.
-What’s more spooky?
-Up until 2016, the owners let the house remain largely the same as it was in 1959—with the same dust-coated decor and same eerie emptiness.
-Don’t miss the spookiest abandoned place in every state.
+Many have speculated about his motives and the “hauntings” of the mansion that followed, but no one really knows why the vicious murder happened.

 Wyckoff Villa (Carleton Villa)